-Chapters of Tau Kappa Epsilon Fraternity across the country are raising funds to support the dream of Danny Thomas, founder of
+Join chapters of Tau Kappa Epsilon across the country who are raising funds in support of the St. Jude mission: Finding cures.
+Saving children.®

 More than 30 years ago, Tau Kappa Epsilon Fraternity joined the fight against childhood cancer when Danny Thomas, fraternity member from the Gamma-Nu chapter at the University of Toledo, asked his fraternity to help him with his cause.

-At the beginning of 2016, TKE pledged to raise $2.6 million towards the naming of the proton therapy synchrotron/particle accelerator in the Red Frog Proton Therapy Center.
-TKE’s goal is to reach this commitment within six years.
+At the beginning of 2016, TKE pledged to raise $2.6 million toward the naming of the proton therapy synchrotron/particle accelerator in the Red Frog Proton Therapy Center.
+In early 2019, TKE hit this incredible milestone.